spartalab/book-ahead/README.md

 ## Book-Ahead &amp; Supply Management for Ridesourcing Platforms

-This repository contains code and data for the following paper:
+This repository contains code and data for the following article:

 https://arxiv.org/abs/2002.09664